-Lilies are a beautiful and popular choice for gardens, but they can be challenging to care for during winter.
+Lilies are a beautiful and popular choice for gardens and are easy to care for during winter.
 While some lilies are winter hardy and able to survive freezing temperatures, others are more tender and may need a little extra care to make it through the winter.
-Proper winter care is especially important for lilies in cold winters and snow, as the combination of freezing temperatures and ice can be particularly damaging.
+Proper winter care is especially important for lilies in regions with cold wet winters, as the combination of cold temperatures and moisture can lead to bulb rot.
 If you want to ensure that your lilies survive the winter and come back stronger the following year, there are key things to consider when overwintering these beautiful bulbs.

 Protecting Lilies in Winter